Pararcana/British-Informatics-Olympiad-Python/README.md

 BIO 2000 Q3 is a mess, and will be revamped soon.

-All of the Question 1 solutions have been solved in 25 lines or under.
+All of the Question 1 solutions have been solved in 25 lines or under so they should be very readable.

-Any issues or questions with the code can be put into the issues tab.
+Any issues or questions with the code, such as if you want me to explain any methods I used or how the code works, can be put into the issues tab.
 I will try to answer them to the best of my ability.

 I am not looking for solutions by anyone else, as I intend for this repository to only include my solutions.
 Please do not be offended if I reject a pull request.